The ABG “5 Sleep Steps” for infant sleep

 • Bed

-1. Give it a bit of time (Count to at least 30 for a little one and up to several minutes for an older baby) before responding.
+1. Give it a bit of time (Count to at least 30 for a little one and up to 5 or 10 min for an older baby) before responding.

-2. Try to settle in bed (pat butt, rub back, jiggle on tummy) move to next step if crying gets much more intense.
-I usually tell parents to go by how the crying feels, as the it feels more intense, move to the next step.
-If using SNOO, this is the time to bump it up a level and offer paci
+2. Try to settle in bed (pat butt, rub back,jiggle on tummy) move to next step if crying gets much more intense.

 3. Pick up and settle in arms if needed

-4. Nurse if he keeps getting more upset or acts hungry – rooting, smacking lips, tounge thrust.
+4. Nurse only if he keeps getting more upset or acts hungry

-5. try to get baby back into bed sleepy but partly awake if possible (this is hard-give it time)
+5. try to get baby back into bed back in bed sleepy but partly awake if possible (this is hard-give it time)

 Subscribe To Our